 Alternative Tanning Methods: Other types of leather tanning include aldehyde tanning and brain tanning.Aldehyde tanning, also known as 'wet white', uses aldehydes typically derived from plants – the end product is light in colour and firm in texture.Brain tanning uses animal brains or emulsified oils to create an incredibly soft and washable leather product.
 Commonly seen in buckskin, the end product is as smooth as it is durable.

-Following tanning, we enter the post-production stage, which includes three fundamental steps: (1) splitting and shaving, (2) dyeing and colouring, and (3) fatliquoring and conditioning.
+Following tanning, we enter the post-production stage, which includes three fundamental steps: (1) splitting leather and shaving, (2) dyeing and colouring, and (3) fatliquoring and conditioning.

 This step is exactly what it sounds like—splitting strips of leather and shaving them down to achieve the desired thickness for the end product.